pnnl/DM-Sim/README.md

 To simulate qubit-size larger than 15, the index is already larger than a normal unsigned integer, you need to define **IdxType** to "**unsigned long long**" in "config.hpp".
 The **ValType** is by default **double**.

-When defining "CUDA_ERROR_CHECK", DM_Sim checks CUDA API error and kernel execution error.
+When defining "CUDA_ERROR_CHECK", DM-Sim checks CUDA API error and kernel execution error.